HirdyanshB/ExpenseTracker/README.md

    - Click the **"Edit"** button next to an expense to modify its details.
 Update the fields and save the changes.

 3. **Deleting Expenses**:
    - Click the **"Delete"** button next to an expense to remove it from the list.
-Confirm the deletion if prompted.

 4. **Total Expense**:
    - The total expenses will be automatically calculated and displayed at the top of the expense list as you add, edit, or delete entries.